Reindeer distribution: Greenland

-Greenland caribou, formerly recognized as a full species, are the most genetically divergent of all caribou and reindeer, with an average genetic distance (FST) of 44%.
+Greenland reindeer, formerly recognized as a full species, are the most genetically divergent of all caribou and reindeer, with an average genetic distance (FST) of 44%.
 Unlike barren-ground caribou, they have a harem-defense mating system, migrate only short (< 60 km) distances if at all, and lack the rutting and post-calving aggregation behavior of barren-ground caribou.
-Genetic, behavioral and morphological differences from other caribou are so great that a recent revision returned them to full species status.
+Genetic, behavioral and morphological differences from other caribou and reindeer are so great that a recent revision returned them to full species status.

 Norway

 The last remaining wild tundra reindeer in Europe are found in portions of southern Norway.
 In southern Norway in the mountain ranges, there are about 30,000–35,000 reindeer with 23 different populations.
 The largest herd, with about 10,000 individuals, is at Hardangervidda.
 By 2013 the greatest challenges to management were "loss of habitat and migration corridors to piecemeal infrastructure development and abandonment of reindeer habitat as a result of human activities and disturbance."

 Norway is now preparing to apply for nomination as a World Heritage Site for areas with traces and traditions of reindeer hunting in Dovrefjell-Sunndalsfjella National Park, Reinheimen National Park and Rondane National Park in Central Sør-Norge (Southern Norway).
 There is in these parts of Norway an unbroken tradition of reindeer hunting from the post-glacial Stone Age until today.

 On 29 August 2016, the Norwegian Environment Agency announced the death of 323 reindeer by the effects of a lightning strike in Hardangervidda.

 On 3 December 2018 a hiker in Northern Norway reported a sighting, and posted photos, of a rare white reindeer calf.